 What cleaning should be done daily?

-Daily tasks are laid out each day on my monthly cleaning calendar.
+The monthly cleaning calendar includes a daily house cleaning schedule.
 I do one load of laundry, dishes, make my bed, tidy my kitchen, and do a quick declutter of the main areas, as needed.
 Part of my kitchen tidy includes sweeping and cleaning counters/tables as needed.

 What cleaning should be done weekly?